jonathanbossenger/enterprise-block-editor/Perplexity-prompt.md

 You are creating lessons for Module 13: Roadmap and Case Studies

-Create a new lesson titled Upcoming Features and Roadmap
+Create a new lesson titled Community Contribution

 It should cover the following three high-level topics
-* Phase 3: Multi-user Collaboration
+* How to contribute to Gutenberg's open-source development
-* Staying informed about the Gutenberg project's evolution and upcoming features
+* Engaging with the WordPress community